donaldboulton/publiuslogic/src/pages/blog/react-hook-form.md

 You can see this form validation in action on my contact page and on my email form in a modali window, the button for the popup email form is in the email section at the lower part of every PubliusLogic page.

-I have built my own hooks validation form code, and no longer use the above.
- But React Hooks Form is cool and easy for all to use.

 [简体中文](https://github.com/bluebill1049/react-hook-form/blob/master/docs/README.zh-CN.md")

 ![](https://raw.githubusercontent.com/bluebill1049/react-hook-form/master/website/logo.png)